 Sónar 2022 brought together more than 122,000 attendees from 122 countries.
-The 29th edition of the festival of music, creativity and technology tecnología saw the return of Sónar to large format events, and the opening of Sónar+D to the general public.
-The 30th anniversary of Sónar Barcelona will be held on the 15th, 16th and 17th June 2023.
+The 29th edition of the festival of music, creativity and technology saw the return of Sónar to large-format events, and the opening of Sónar+D to the general public.
+The 30th anniversary of Sónar Barcelona will be held on the 15th, 16th and 17th of June 2023.

-In parallel, the festival also included a large number of hybrid presentations between conference and concerts featuring audiovisual components, talks and Q&A sessions.
+In parallel, the festival also included many hybrid presentations between conference and concerts featuring audiovisual components, talks and Q&A sessions.

 The festival brought together more than 122,000 attendees, 43,000 at Sónar by Day and 79,000 at Sónar by Night.
 70% of the audience came from Spain, while the remaining 30% arrived in Barcelona from across the world.